khulnasoft-lab/design.khulnasoft.com/contents/brand-design/marketing-illustrations.md

 [This specific set of icons](https://drive.google.com/drive/folders/1AkJxuyB8kIGvV7e0dH6sbq5alLshuG-i?usp=sharing) represents each stage of our software development lifecycle at each stage of the process.
 They are designed to be presented as a set when referring to the entire journey of the lifecycle or individually when referring to a specific stage.

 <figure-img alt="10 icons, one for each development stage" label="Software development lifecycle icon set" src="/img/brand/sdlc-icon-set.svg"></figure-img>

+## Marketing diagrams

+Diagrams are used to illustrate the functionality of the GitLab product.
+They act like a manual, representing complex ideas step-by-step.
+They should be structured and visually clear, while using as minimal detail as possible.

+### Color

+- Diagrams use plenty of white space to make the story easy to follow and understand.
+- Orange 03p or Teal 02s can be used sparingly on icons to denote a positive or negative association. **Example:** Orange 03p for an X, or Teal 02s for a check mark.
+- With white backgrounds, use Charcoal for the linework and type.
+   - Gray 03 can be used for dashed lines and motion lines
+   - Purple 01s can be used to add depth to elements or as an extra layer of color in the background.
+- With Charcoal backgrounds, use white for the linework and type.
+   - Gray 03 can be used for dashed lines and motion lines.
+   - Purple 01s can be used in parts of the linework to highlight and/or direct the user’s eye through the flow of the diagram.
+   - Gray 05 can be used to add depth to elements or used as an extra layer of color in the background.

+### Linework

+- Motion lines are used as accents; they should help tell the story and/or guide the user’s eye through the diagram’s flow.
+- Line breaks give the feel of openness throughout the diagram.
+Lines should break before touching an icon, unless the icon is contained within a circle.
+- Dashed lines are used to connect type and visual elements.

+### Marketing icons

+- Lines should break before touching an icon, unless the icon is contained within a circle.
+- When using an icon within a circle, ensure the icon has 25% padding around it.

+### Logo

+- A single-color tanuki (either Charcoal or Orange 02p) can be used sparingly in diagrams to denote a product feature.
+- When representing how the GitLab product works in conjunction with or compared to another product, use the core logo.

+<figure-img alt="GitLab diagram sample" label="Diagram sample" src="/img/brand/diagram.svg"></figure-img>